 Course Location and Hotel Accommodations

 A limited block of rooms has been reserved at the Omni Scottsdale Resort & Spa at Montelucia (fka Montelucia Resort and Spa).
 Room rate: $265 per night, single or double occupancy.
 These rooms will be held as a block, unless exhausted, until April 1, at which time they will be released to the general public.
+(As of March 27, the hotel is close to being sold out so they will not extend our cut-off date, so please reserve your room before Tuesday.)
 Registrants must make their own hotel reservations and indicate that they are attending the ALI CLE program to qualify for rooms in the block.
 Room reservations may be made by calling the Omni Scottsdale Resort & Spa (fka Montelucia Resort and Spa), 4949 E. Lincoln Drive, Paradise Valley, AZ 85253; phone (888) 627-3010.
 Confirmations will be sent by the hotel.
 Please read the cancellation policy carefully.

 Tuition for this Live Course is $1,599.00.

 Tuition for the live course includes admission to all sessions, a set of electronic course materials before the course, hard copy course materials at the course and online access to the archived program after the course.
 In addition Continental breakfasts and refreshment breaks are provided daily.